djaus2/SwissTimingGemini7SegDisplay/README.md

 ## About
 This is a WPF app that can generate display timing messages for a Swiss Timing Gemini 6 Digit 7 segment display, functioning for example, as a running clock or elapsed race time for Athletics events.
 Messages are sent via the selected Serial-Send port.

-Times (wallclcok or race running time) are also displayed in a simulated 6 x 7 Segement display in-app.
+Times (wallclock or race running time) are also displayed in a simulated 6 x 7 Segement display in-app.
 When the Serial-Receive port is not connected, that display displays the transmitted time.

 The capability for receiving messages as sent and displaying the received times has also been added so that a loopback cable can be used for testing.
 To enable serial reception,the Serial-Receive and Serial-Send ports are connected and as such the sent then received data is displayed in-app in the 7 segments rather than the transmitted data ditrectly.
 In this mode,the app can simulate the physical display.